Mendel Development Tool (mdt)

 Install MDT

-The server-side component that runs on the Mendel device is included with the Mendel system image.
+The server-side component that runs on your board is included with the Mendel system image.

 So you only need to install the mdt